knative/specs/specs/eventing/control-plane.md

 ### Subscription Lifecycle

-The lifecycle of a Subscription is independent of that of the channel it refers to in its `spec.channel` field.
+The lifecycle of a Subscription is independent of the channel it refers to in its `spec.channel` field.
 The `spec.channel` object reference may refer to either an `messaging.knative.dev/v1` Channel resource, or another resource which meets the `spec.subscribers` and `spec.delivery` required elements in the Channelable duck type.
 If the referenced `spec.channel` does not currently exist